pyne/pyne/docs/theorymanual/spatial_solvers.rst

 *****************************
 DGFEM General Theory
 *****************************

-"The discontinuous Galerkin finite element method (DGFEM) uses identical polynomial test and trial function spaces that are typically substituted into the weak form and tested against all members of the test space to obtain a per-cell system of equations."
-(1, p.25)
+The DGFEM solvers use the Discontinuous Galerkin Finite Element Method (DGFEM) to solve the SN equations.
+These use identical polynomial test and trial function spaces that are typically substituted into the weak form and tested against all members of the test space to obtain a per-cell system of equations."
+(1, p.25)  "In summary two families of DGFEM function spaces are mostly used in discretizing the spatial variable in the SN approximation of the transport equation: (1) the complete family and (2) the Lagrange family."
+(1,p27)

+"Assume that we formulate our function spaces such that we solve for point values of the flux, i.e. we use Lagrange polynomials as basis functions.
+Then, in two-dimensional triangular geometry and three-dimensional tetrahedral geometry the complete basis would require one flux value per corner point.
+The Lagrange basis would introduce more degrees of freedom that are not associated with the flux values in the corner points.
+In two-dimensional and three-dimensional Cartesian geometry the Lagrange family would result in one flux value per corner point.
+The complete basis would result in less degrees of freedom.
+For Λ = 1 for example, the Lagrange function space seems for more natural for Cartesian meshes, while the complete family appears to be a more natural choice for triangles/tetrahedra."
+(1,p.28)

-There are three families of solvers under the general DGFEM label, linearly-discontinuous, lagrange and complete.
-The Lagrange family is more accurate, while the complete family excecutes faster.
+When comparing these three included DGFEM solvers with a fixed expansion order, the Lagrange family is more accurate, while the complete family excecutes faster.

 *****************************
+DGFEM-Lagrange theory
+*****************************

+DGFEM-Lagrange is part of the lagrange family of solvers of the DGFEM type.
+All lagrange solvers are implemented on the lagrange function space, rather than the complete function space.
+For an explanation of both spaces see 4.4.1 and 4.4.2 from [1].
+"The DGFEM method for discretizing the SN equations was first suggested by Reed and Hill [36] for two-dimensional triangular cells using a basis of Lagrange polynomials: Each Lagrange basis function is associated with a support point at which its value is unity while it assumes a zero value at all other support points.
+The unknowns in Reed’s methods are then the flux values at the support points and the method’s order is related to the number of support points within a single cell."

+*****************************
 DGFEM-LD theory
 *****************************

-Linearly Discontinous Method:

-The linear discontinuous DGFEM method (LD) is the special case of the complete DGFEM method of order Λ = 1.
+Linearly Discontinous Method:  "The linear discontinuous DGFEM method (LD) is the special case of the complete DGFEM method of order Λ = 1.
 It is special in that the local matrix T is of size 4 × 4 and therefore its inverse can be precomputed thus saving execution time.
 Following [24] we decided to implement the LD method distinctly from the arbitrary order complete DGFEM kernel in order to create a highly optimized method."
 (1, p.92)

-"The first DGFEM methods which he refers to as linear discontinuous (LD) method uses the following approximation for the angular flux: i,h ψ m p m (r) , ψ n i,h (r) =
-(2.29)
-m≤1
-where m = m x + m y + m z ."
-(1, p.26)

-Part of the complete family?

 ********************************
 DGFEM-LL theory (linear-linear?)